jzebker/Pewlett_Hackard_Analysis/README.md

 </table>
 </td></tr> </table>

-AND the ratio of Mentors to Retirees (aka Potential Mentors to Potential Roles to Fill)
+And the ratio of Mentors to Retirees (aka Potential Mentors to Potential Roles to Fill)

 <table class="tg" align="center">
 <thead>